jeremyong/jeremyong.github.com/_posts/2023-01-10-tangent-spaces-and-diamond-encoding.markdown

 Overall, encoding and decoding is very fast, and while the distribution isn't as good as the perfectly uniform angle distribution, this choice may be appropriate in some use cases (and the quality is quite good so far in my testing, although I don't have rigorous results yet).

+If you're reading this post so far and are thinking, "but my tangents and bitangents aren't unit-length and orthogonal," you will need to augment your payload with the lengths of $T$ and $B$ (likely quantized also), and instead of dropping $B$ entirely, you could encode its angle or diamond map in the same way we encoded $T$ above.
+In that sense, all these techniques are fairly general.

 ## What about the orientation bit?